Change of circumstances and planning to move?

 Give your notice

 If you intend to leave a property, providing as much notice as possible is not only a requirement of your tenancy agreement, but can also determine any costs you may be required to pay.
-At Prudential Real Estate, you must provide notice by using our vacating form.
+At Prudential Real Estate, you must provide notice by using our vacating form – see the links at the top of this page.

 Know your tenancy agreement